devizer/Universe.SqlServer.AdministrativeViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

 * database filter,
 * columns chooser,
 * execution plan link to SSMS per query,
-* and sql syntax highlighter.
+* sql syntax highlighter,
+* light and dark theme support.

 It supports SQL Server 2005...2025.
 This dotnet tool is built for NET 6.0, 8.0, and 10.0 runtime.